Generally, the purchase or sale of an incorporated small business will be in the form of one of the following:

-- If shareholders’ and/or board of directors’ approval is required, such as in most asset sales and mergers, determine the latest date on which approval must be had
+- if shareholders' and/or board of directors' approval is required, such as in most asset sales and mergers, determine the latest date on which approval must be obtained

-- If any key employees of the seller will be retained by the buyer.
-If so, the buyer might have to draft new employment contracts, and if not, the seller might have to compensate those employees, all if the deal goes through
+- whether any key employees of the seller will be retained by the buyer.
+If so, the buyer might have to draft new employment contracts; if not, the seller might have to compensate those employees if the deal goes through

 A letter of intent is usually written at this time.
 It shows that the parties are serious about the deal.
-It helps make sure that you don’t waste time and money performing due diligence and negotiating a formal agreement.
-Usually, they’re non-binding, that is, you can’t force the other party to buy or sell based upon the letter.
+It helps make sure that you don't waste time and money performing due diligence and negotiating a formal agreement.
+Usually, these letters are non-binding, that is, you can't force the other party to buy or sell based upon the letter.

 Nonetheless, you can make parts of the letter binding and enforceable, and it's a good idea to do so.
 Typically, the letter should contain:

-- A binding promise by the purchaser not to disclose trade secrets, like recipes and customer lists, and other sensitive company information, called a confidentiality agreement
+- a binding promise by the purchaser regarding confidentiality of the seller's trade secrets, like customer lists and other sensitive company information

 Formal Agreement & Pre-Closing

 A formal, final agreement is the culmination of the negotiations.
-Obviously, it contains all the details of the deal: the price, the terms of the deal, when the business will be turned over, etc. Usually, the agreement goes through many drafts, and it’s not finalized and signed until closing.
+Obviously, it contains all the details of the deal: the price, the terms of the deal, when the business will be turned over, and other important items.
+Usually, the agreement goes through many drafts, and it's not finalized and signed until closing.

 In pre-closing, there are many details to attend to, such as:

-- Count and inspect inventory, if it’s being sold
+- counting and inspecting inventory, if it's being sold

-- Make sure all leases, contracts, and loans are assigned (or subleased) to the buyer
+- making sure all leases, contracts, and loans are assigned (or subleased) to the buyer

-- Make a bill of sale for assets, if they’re being sold, like fixtures and equipment
+- making a bill of sale for assets, if they're being sold, like fixtures and equipment

-- Arrange for escrow, which is where a third party holds the purchase money until all conditions of the sales agreement have been met, such as the actual transfer of the assets to the buyer
+- arranging for escrow, which is where a third party holds the purchase money until all conditions of the sales agreement have been met, such as the actual transfer of the assets to the buyer.

 Closing is when the deal is completed, and it's a paper-intensive process.
 At this time, you'll have to do things like:

-- Disburse sales proceeds by paying (1) the escrow agent, if applicable; (2) creditors; (3) unpaid sales taxes; and (4) the balance to the seller
+- disburse sales proceeds by paying (1) the escrow agent, if applicable; (2) creditors; (3) unpaid sales and other taxes; and (4) the balance to the seller

-- Record documents such as deeds and certificates of title to motor vehicles and other equipment or property.
+- record documents such as deeds and certificates of title to motor vehicles and other equipment or property.